gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 ## S3 Object Lock & Glacier Vault Lock

-- **S3 Object Lock**
+### S3 Object Lock

 - Adopt a WORM (Write Once Read Many) model
-  - Block an object version for a specified amount of time
+- Prevent an object version deletion for a **SPECIFIED AMOUNT OF TIME**
+- **Object retention:**
+  - **Retention period:** specifies a fixed period
+  - **Legal holds:** no expiry date
-- **Glacier Vault Lock**
+- **Modes:**
+  - **Governance mode:** users can't overwrite or delete an object version or alter its lock settings unless they have **special permissions**
+  - **Complicance mode:** a protected object version can't be overwritten or deleted by any user including the root user.
+When an object is locked in compliance mode, its retention mode can't be changed and its retention period cannot be shortened

+### Glacier Vault Lock

 - Adopt a WORM (Write Once Read Many) model
-  - Lock the policy for future edits (can no longer be changed)
+- Once the policy is locked the **S3 object(s) and policy cannot be altered or deleted**
 - Helpful for compliance and data retention

 # AWS CloudFront